garanj/mp-relay/README.md

 ## Invoking the function

-1. Once the Cloud Function is set up, the UI will show an endpoint address something like:
+1. Once the Cloud Function is set up, the UI will show an endpoint address similar to:

     ```
     https://us-central1-my-project-218412.cloudfunctions.net/mpRelay